galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 zos.image.SIMBANK.credentials=SIMBANK
 ```

-## Building on the SIMBANK example
+## Building on the SimBank example

-When you create your own test that runs against a z/os image, you probably want to call that image something other than *SIMBANK*.
+When you create your own test that runs against a z/OS image, you probably want to call that image something other than *SIMBANK*.
+For example you might want to use an image called *zosImage1*.

-You can do this by editing the CPS file to contain the properties that you want *zosImage1* to have and declaring *zosImage1*, as shown in the following steps:
+You can do this by editing the CPS file to contain the properties that you want *zosImage1* to have and by declaring *zosImage1* in your test code, as per the following steps:

 1. Edit the CPS properties file (either locally or in your ecosystem) to define the properties of the image.